actor-framework/actor-framework.github.io/_posts/2016-05-02-a-glimpse-at-the-future-of-caf.md

 }
 ```

-Most notably, the `main` function no longer calls `await_all_actors_done()` and
+Most notably, we no longer need to call `await_all_actors_done()` and
-`shutdown()`.
-Nor needs the `mirror` actor to call `quit` explictly.
-Once
+`shutdown()` in `main()`.
+Nor does the `mirror` actor need to call `quit()`
-the `system` variable goes out of scope, it will wait for all remaining actors
+explicitly.
+Once `system` goes out of scope, it will wait (i.e., block) for all
-before cleaning up.
-The `mirror` is destroyed implicitly once there is no more
+remaining actors before cleaning up.
+The `mirror` actor is destroyed implicitly
-reference to it.
-Finally, `sync_send` has been renamed to `request` and now
+once there is no more reference to it.
+Finally, `sync_send` has been renamed to
-requires a timeout.
+`request` and now requires a timeout.

-Without going into too much detail, dynamically and statically typed actors get
+Additionally, dynamically and statically typed actors now exhibit a symmetric
-a symmetric API.
-We also provide new ways to compose actors and the behavior of
+API.
+We also provide new ways to compose actors and the behavior of actors.
+If
-actors.
-If you are interested in the current state of development, check out
+you are interested in the current state of development, check out the
-the `topic/actor-system` branch.
+`topic/actor-system` branch.
 It is in development since November 2015,
 currently contains 200 commits, and will get merged into `develop` soon.

 Since version 0.15 has many API changes, we will release at least one